Assessment and diagnosis ASD - Autism Spectrum Disorder

 How is ASD assessed and diagnosed ?

-ASD is assessed using tests specific to this disorder.
-At CERC, the ASD evaluation is carried out by a neuropsychologist and another observing professional (neuropsychologist, psychologist or psychoeducator) and includes three components:
+At CERC, the ASD assessment is carried out by a neuropsychologist and another observing professional (neuropsychologist, psychologist or psychoeducator) and includes three components:

-- An assessment of autistic behaviours as observed by parents throughout the child's development.
+- An assessment of autistic behaviours as observed by parents throughout the child's development (via the ADI-R developmental interview).
 When assessing an adult for ASD, we refer either to the parents, or to close relatives, in order to assess the behaviours observed by those around them in their daily lives.

 Is it true that vaccines can cause Autism Spectrum Disorders in children?